 We emphasise that we are aware of the need to be pragmatic under these circumstances (of uncertain historic data) and that it would not be sensible to simply 'throw out' all the historic data.
 We also note that some quantities and results from the scenario modelling may still be of some use.
-For example, estimated selectivity curves may be usable (provided assumptions about the size distribution of the unreported catches are reasonable); patterns of relative recruitment may not be too unreasonable and estimates of relative depletion may be reasonable, at least for each individual scenarios considered 1.
-Nonetheless, using scenario modelling which contains the flaws and concerns outlined above as a basis for advice -
+For example, estimated selectivity curves may be usable (provided assumptions about the size distribution of the unreported catches are reasonable); patterns of relative recruitment may not be too unreasonable and estimates of relative depletion may be reasonable, at least for each individual scenarios considered1.
+Nonetheless, using scenario modelling which contains the flaws and concerns outlined above as a basis for advice - particularly as the only basis for advice - on future catch levels is, in our view, both risky and difficult to justify on a scientific basis.

-&lt;sup>1 Serious difficulties arise if attempts are made to combine results because there is no basis for choosing weights for the different scenarios, and because there is little knowledge about the representativeness of the various scenarios.
+1 Serious difficulties arise if attempts are made to combine results because there is no basis for choosing weights for the different scenarios, and because there is little knowledge about the representativeness of the various scenarios.